|

 said because she was afraid that if she went to sleep and when

-she woke up that she would not be in Disneyland anymore.
-The truth
+she woke up that she would not be in Disneyland again.
+The truth is

-is she was probably right, I did not know this meant so much for her
+she was probably right.
+I did not know this meant so much for her to

 I knew her joy meant so much to me.
 So